IliesElJ/Adam/README.md

-# Adam
-Implementation of the Adam Optimizer for a feed-forward NN.
+# Implementation of the Adam Optimizer for a Feed-Forward Neural Network

-**Introduction and Data**
+## Introduction and Data
-This project was implemented in the context of our Advanced ML class.
-We thank our teacher A. Stromme for his great and intuitive teaching throughout this semester.
-The code in this repository can be ran with in the notebooks.
-We use synthetic data and the MSINT dataset that we have imported through *tensorflow*, but this is explained below.
+This project was implemented in the context of our Advanced Machine Learning class.
+We extend our gratitude to our teacher, A. Stromme, for his excellent and intuitive teaching throughout this semester.
+The code in this repository can be run within the provided notebooks.
+For our analysis, we utilized synthetic data and the MSINT dataset, imported through TensorFlow.
+Details on the datasets and their usage are in the notebooks.

-**Notebooks**
+## Notebooks
-The *hyperparams* notebook contains what is described in the parts 6. and 4.2 of our report meaning the first results compared the classic optimization and the hyperparameter exploration done with a 5-fold CV.
+- *hyperparams*: Contains the analysis described in sections 6 and 4.2 of our report.
+This includes initial results comparing the classical optimization approach with the Adam optimizer and hyperparameter exploration using 5-fold cross-validation.
-The *comparative* notebook contains what is described in part 5. comparing AdaGrad, Adadelta, RMSProp and Adam.
+- *comparative*: Aligns with section 5 of our report, providing a comparative study of AdaGrad, Adadelta, RMSProp, and Adam.
-The *Adam Preliminary Analysis* notebook implements the Preliminary analysis (part 3.) exploring the performances of Adam on synthetically-generated multi-model datasets.
+- *preliminary*: Implements the preliminary analysis (part 3) of the report, exploring Adam's performance on synthetically-generated multi-modal datasets.

-Thank you.
+_This README is part of our project documentation for the Advanced ML class._